oyvindry/wl/README.md

 Note that, when the `'bd'` mode is invoked, computations in the `'none'` mode are also performed by the software, in order to compute the tail handling components.
 `prefilter_mode` can take the values
 * `'none'` : No prefiltering (default),
-* `'bd_pre'` : Boundary wavelets with preconditioning as described in XXXX (Only available in MatLab version)
+* `'bd_pre'` : Boundary wavelets with preconditioning as described in XXXX (Only available in MATLAB version)

 Not all combinations of these arguments make sense.
 For instance it is not possible to apply a symmetric boundary extension to an orthonormal wavelet.
 In such cases the functions halt, issuing an error.